-When the ignition key is turned ON, LEDs 3 and 4 should light, indicating that sensor circuits and the
+When the ignition key is turned ON, LEDs 3 and 4 should light, indicating that sensor circuits and the stop circuit are working.

 As the outboard is being started, all four LEDs should light and then go off in sequence.
 If any of the LEDs does NOT light during starting, refer to EMM LED INDICATORS on p.
-109.
+71.

 When the outboard is running, all LEDs should be off.
 If any LED is lighted while the outboard is running, refer to EMM LED INDICATORS on p.
-109.
+71.

-ENGINE MANAGEMENT MODULE (EMM) EMM INPUTS AND OUTPUTS DIAGRAM
+EMM INPUTS AND OUTPUTS DIAGRAM

-- 1. Engine Management Module (EMM)
+1. Engine Management Module (EMM)

-- 2. Battery (12 volt)
+2. Battery (12 volt)

 - 3. Stator

 - 4. Crankshaft Position Sensor (CPS)

 - 5. Throttle Position Sensor (TPS)

 - 6. Neutral Switch